 Turpentine has multiple uses in industrial applications, and is reliably at the top of the list as a staple in countless industries.
 While most widely recognized for its cleaning and thinning properties, turpentine also is a common chemical in the health care and cosmetics industries.
 Extracted turpentine oil is a highly useful product, as well.
-To name a few common uses for quality turpentine:
+To name a few of the most common turpentine uses:

 - Solvent.
 Turpentine is the traditional go-to quality paint thinner for most brush-applied alkyd and oil-based paints, varnishes and enamels.
 It aids the paint in coating, bonding and penetrating all types of wooden surfaces.
-Further, its natural gum content makes it excellent for use with artists’ oil paints.
+Further, turpentine’s gum spirits make it excellent for use with artists’ oil paints.

 - Waterproofing.
 In building and construction, turpentine can be used to create waterproof cement products.

 - Lubrication.
 Industrial workers will use quality turpentine to lubricate such equipment as drills and grinders for glass.

 - Cleaner.
 Turpentine is used to clean brushes, rollers and spray equipment, oil-based paint, varnish or polyurethane application tools.
 It can also be used on new wood before finishing.